K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Compact irreducible -manifolds

 \section{Compact irreducible $G_2$-manifolds}

 For each $K3$ surface $S$ with non-symplectic involution having fixed points, we constructed in the previous section a threefold $\oW$ with $D\in|-K_{\oW}|$ biholomorphic to~$S$ and such that the normal bundle of $D$ is holomorphically trivial.
 For a fixed isomorphism class of invariant lattice $L(r,a,\delta)$, the resulting pairs $(\oW,D)$ are deformations of each other.
-In particular, it follows from the construction and Proposition~\ref{klem}(a) that the isomorphism classes of K3 surfaces $D$ arising in these pairs form a connected dense open subset $\KK'(L(r,a,\delta))\subset\KK(L(r,a,\delta))$ of the space of ample $L(r,a,\delta)$-polarized $K3$ surfaces.
-For brevity, we shall sometimes refer to such $(\oW,D)$ as a pair of {\em non-symplectic type}.
+In particular, it follows from the construction and Proposition~\ref{klem}(a) that the isomorphism classes of $K3$ surfaces $D$ arising in these pairs form a {\em Zariski open} (in particular, open and dense) subset $\KK'(L(r,a,\delta))\subset\KK(L(r,a,\delta))$ of the space of ample $L(r,a,\delta)$-polarized $K3$ surfaces.
+For brevity, we shall sometimes refer to such $(\oW,D)$ and the respective polarizing lattice $L(r,a,\delta)$ to be of {\em non-symplectic type}.

 By Lemma~\ref{W} both $\oW$ and $W$ are simply-connected and by Proposition~\ref{ampleh} there exists a K\"ahler form $\omega_{\oW}$ on $\oW$ such that $[\kappa_I]=[\omega_{\oW}|_D]$ in $H^2(D,\RE)$.
 Thus Theorem~\ref{bCY} applies to give the following.